Generalized angle vectors, geometric lattices, and flag-angles: Belt polytopes and angle vectors

 partially ordered by \emph{reverse} inclusion.
 This is a graded lattice with minimal element $\R^d$ and maximal element $H_1^0 \cap \cdots \cap H_k^0$.
 For every relatively open cone $H_\sigma$, we have that

 is an element of $\Lflats(\Arr)$ and we record the following consequence.

 \begin{prop} Let $\Arr$ be an arrangement of hyperplanes with $\Lflats = \Lflats(\Arr)$.
-Then any $L \in \Lflats$ is partitioned by the collection of relatively open cones $R$ of $\Arr$ with $\LL(R) \subseteq L$. \end{prop}
+Then any $L \in \Lflats$ is partitioned by the collection of relatively open Cones $R$ of $\Arr$ with $\affL(R) \subseteq L$. \end{prop}

-To any polytope $P \subset \R^d$, we can associate an arrangement of hyperplanes $\Arr(P)$ by taking the distinct edge directions of $P$ as normals of the linear hyperplanes contained in $\Arr(P)$.
-If $P$ is a belt polytope, then $\Lflats(P) = \Lflats(\Arr(P))$ and hence a graded lattice.
+Let $P \subset \R^d$ be a polytope of positive dimension and recall that for a non-empty face $F \subseteq P$, we defined $\LL(F) = \affL(F)^\perp$.
+We can associate an arrangement $\Arr(P)$ with hyperplanes $\LL(e)$ for every edge $e \subset P$.
 Every linear function $\ell(x) = \inner{c,x}$ yields a (possibly trivial) orientation on the edges of $P$ and thus determines a relatively open cone of $\Arr(P)$.
-It can be shown that for every nonempty face $F \subset P$, the normal cone $\Ncone{F}{P}$ is partitioned by some relatively open cones of $\Arr(P)$.
-In the language of \cite[Sect.~7.1]{ziegler} the fan induced by $\Arr(P)$ refines the normal fan of $P$ and in general there are linear functions $\ell,\ell'$ that are maximized on the same face but that yield different orientations on edges of $P$.
-However, $P$ is a belt polytope if and only if the normal fan of $P$ coincides with the fan induced by $\Arr(P)$.
+It can be shown that for every nonempty face $F \subset P$, the normal cone $\Ncone{F}{P}$ is partitioned by some relatively open Cones of $\Arr(P)$.
+In the language of \cite[Sect.~7.1]{ziegler}, the fan induced by $\Arr(P)$ \emph{refines} the normal fan of $P$ and the refinement is typically strict.
+It follows that $P$ is a belt polytope if and only if the normal fan of $P$ coincides with the fan induced by $\Arr(P)$.
 The name `belt polytope' derives from the following fact: two faces $F, F' $ of a belt polytope $P$ satisfy $\LL(F) = \LL(F')$ if and only if $F$ and $F'$ are normally equivalent.
-The collection of faces $F$ with fixed $\LL(F)$ are said to be in the same belt and a belt of edges is emphasized in the examples of Figure~\ref{fig:zono}.
+The collection of faces $F$ with fixed $\LL(F)$ are said to be in the same belt.
+Thus, if $P$ is a belt polytope, then $\Lflats(P) = \Lflats(\Arr(P))$ is a lattice graded by dimension with minimum $\Lbot = \LL(v) = \R^d$ for every vertex $v$ and maximum $\Ltop = \LL(P)$.

-The \Def{Whitney numbers of the second kind} $W_i(\Lflats)$ of a graded poset $\Lflats$ count the number of elements $a \in \Lflats$ of rank $\rk(a) = i$.
+The \Def{Whitney numbers of the second kind} $W_i(\Lflats)$ of a graded poset $\Lflats$ count the number of elements $a \in \Lflats$ of rank $\rk_\Lflats(a) = i$.

 \begin{prop} Let $P$ be a belt polytope of dimension $d$ and let $\Lflats = \Lflats(P)$.
 Then for any cone angle $\CA$

 for all $i=0,\dots,d-1$. \end{prop}

 \begin{proof} Let $L \in \Lflats$.
 From Proposition~\ref{prop:arr_part} we infer that as elements of $\CG$